Mussar: Cultivating Character Through Ethical and Spiritual Growth

 If you have questions or might be interested in participating in the upcoming Mussar series, please contact Rabbi Bridget Wynne.

 People of all backgrounds are welcome.
 No experience is necessary, and you don't have to be Jewish to explore and draw on Jewish wisdom.
 Please feel free to invite any friends who may be interested.

 Want to learn more?
 Below are two brief, interesting videos that offer introductions to Mussar, and here is an article on the history of Mussar.

 Tiffany Shlain's breezy and humorous story of her discovery of Mussar.

-I knew Mussar would give me an opportunity to draw closer to my Jewish heritage.
+"I knew Mussar would give me an opportunity to draw closer to my Jewish heritage.
 I did not anticipate the profound help it would offer me during this difficult moment in history.

 Studying the principles of an ethical Jewish life has been enormously healing.
-I have moved from a sense of helplessness and dread about the course of the world to identification of the personal strengths and talents I can use to make a difference.
+I have moved from a sense of helplessness and dread about the course of the world to the identification of the personal strengths and talents I can use to make a difference.

 I see that how I conduct myself in daily life matters.
 I participate more freely in community work, knowing that I need only do my part.